WWE Raw preview: No Holds Barred match, Seth Rollins sermon, tag match - Pro Wrestling Dot Net

 -Seth Rollins will deliver a sermon.

-Powell’s POV: It’s interesting that Hardy took a Conchairto on the last show and it seemed to be a potential write-off moment, but he’s already back in a match this week.
-Monday’s Raw will be held in Everett, Washington at Angel of the Winds Arena.
-Join me for my live review as Raw airs Monday at 7CT/8ET.
+Powell’s POV: Raw will be held in Everett, Washington at Angel of the Winds Arena.
+Join me for my live review as Raw airs at 7CT/8ET.
 Dot Net Members have access to my same night audio review after each episode.

 Be the first to comment